 The Golf Hotel and the 'Tolly Follies'

-Standing on the outer reaches of Foxhall Road is one of a collection of 1920s/1930s 'Tolly Follies': large, mock-baronial, eyecatcher public houses designed by the architect John Shewell Corder to emmulate the style of Helmingham Hall*, home of the Tollemache family, located around ten miles to the north of Ipswich.
+Standing on the outer reaches of Foxhall Road is one of a collection of 1920s/1930s 'Tolly Follies': large, mock-baronial, eyecatcher public houses for Tollemache brewery.
+For many years we believed that these structures were designed by the Ipswich architect John Shewell Corder to emmulate the style of Helmingham Hall*, home of the Tollemache family, located around ten miles to the north of Ipswich.
+However, those examples which are on the National Heritage List for England are attributed to Cautley & Barefoot, also a local architectural practice with premises in Cornhill Chambers in The Walk.

-The Haven, 346 Felixstowe Road – much later renamed The Crown and converted into flats,
+The Haven (image above), 346 Felixstowe Road – much later renamed The Crown, then converted into flats.
+Not currently Listed.

-The Cricketers – once the Town House – 51 Crown Street,
+The Cricketers (lower image above)– once the Town House – 51 Crown Street.

-The Waveney Arms on Bramford Road closed in 1994 and stood empty for a number of years, before being shamefully demolished for housing.
+The Waveney Arms on Bramford Road (upper image above) closed in 1994 and stood empty for a number of years, before being shamefully demolished for housing.

-The Safe Harbour, which stood on the corner of Highfield & Meredith Roads on the Whitton estate, closed for business in 1995 & was (ditto) demolished two years later.
+The Safe Harbour (lower image above), which stood on the corner of Highfield & Meredith Roads on the Whitton estate, closed for business in 1995 & was (ditto) demolished two years later.

-The Golden Hind in Cambridge is the only Tolly Folly outside of Ipswich; it is the twin of The Golden Hind in Nacton Road
+The Golden Hind (above) in Cambridge is the only Tolly Folly outside of Ipswich; it has been described as the twin of The Golden Hind in Nacton Road, Ipswich.

 N.B.
 Some sources quote the following as Tolly Follies: